-French toast is the teenager’s all-time favorite, and I make it a LOT.
-I can almost make it in my sleep at this point, that’s how often she comes into the kitchen with those puppy dog eyes and says, “Mommy, can you make me french toast?”
+French toast is the my sweet daughter’s all-time favorite breakfast, and over the years I have made it it a LOT.
+Back in the day I could make my traditional version in my sleep, that’s how often she would come into the kitchen with those puppy dog eyes and says, “Mommy, can you make me french toast?”

-Which was the perfect accompaniment to caramel french toast.
-Although I wouldn’t say no to good old Vermont maple syrup too.
-Drop some of the wonderful blueberries, raspberries, blackberries and/or strawberries that are springing up all around us right on top and you are in French Toast Heaven.
+Once your glorious caramel French toast is done, sprinkle some confectioner’s sugar on top, scatter on some blueberries, raspberries, blackberries and/or strawberries, drizzle it with some maple syrup and you are in French Toast Heaven.
 The world’s best breakfast, although to be totally honest with you, I made this for dinner.
 Breakfast for dinner.
-Does it get any better???
+Does it get any better?
+Happy sigh.

 - 1 tablespoon vanilla extract

 - 8 1-inch-thick slices bread (I like soft Italian bread but any soft bread will do)

 - Fresh blueberries and raspberries

 - Your choice of syrup!